This page last updated: 10 July 2000

 SEPTEMBER 1, 1863 TO JUNE 30, 1870

-United States rates were reduced substantially effective July 1, 1863.
-Word of the new rates reached Honolulu August 30, 1863 and the first mail bag made up by the Honolulu post office at the new rate was the mail of September 9, 1863, carried by the American bark Comet, departing September 10.
+United States rates were reduced substantially, effective July 1, 1863.
+Word of the new rates reached Honolulu August 30, 1863.
+The first mail bags made up by the Honolulu post office at the new rate were sent September 9, 1863, carried by the American bark Comet, sailing September 10.
 During the interim between July 1 and August 30, the Honolulu post office charged mail sent to San Francisco at the higher rates of the Middle Treaty Period.

 This Period and the entire Treaty Period comes to a close on June 30, 1870 and a new Postal Convention between Hawaii and the United States took effect July 1, 1870.
 The last recorded mail of the Treaty Period was postmarked at Honolulu on June 23, 1870.

-Despite the simplicity of rates during the Late Treaty Period, mistakes, confusion and dual rates during the steamer period require us to break the Late Period into six sub-Periods for better understanding:
+Despite the simplicity of rates during the Late Treaty Period, mistakes, confusion and dual rates require us to break the Late Period into six sub-Periods for better understanding:

-First Sub-Period: Late Treaty rates in effect for Hawaiian mail conform to the rates established in the Postal Act of 1863.
+First Sub-Period: Late Treaty rates in effect for Hawaiian mail conformed to the rates established in the Postal Act of 1863.

 Error Rate Sub-Periods:

-• Third Sub-Period: Honolulu learns of the new rate and assumes a 2¢ ship fee is to be added so begins charging letters at 12¢ for the first half ounce and 10¢ for each additional ounce.
+• Third Sub-Period: Honolulu learned of the new rate and assumed a 2¢ ship fee was to be added so began charging letters at 12¢ for the first half ounce and 10¢ for each additional ounce.

-• Fourth Sub-Period: Honolulu learns the 10¢ rate includes the ship fee so Honolulu charges letters at 10¢ per half ounce.
+• Fourth Sub-Period: Honolulu learned the 10¢ rate included the ship fee so Honolulu charged letters at 10¢ per half ounce.

-Fifth Sub-Period: Meanwhile, San Francisco learns the 10¢ rate is inapplicable to mail from Hawaii because of the existing treaty and notifies Honolulu the change to a 10¢ rate was a mistake and rates again conform to the rates established in the Postal Act of 1863, except collect mail (by then greatly diminished in use) is rated at 8¢ but was supposed to be rated at 6¢.
+Fifth Sub-Period: Meanwhile, San Francisco learned the 10¢ rate was inapplicable to mail from Hawaii because of the existing treaty and notified Honolulu the change to a 10¢ rate was a mistake, Rates again conformed to the rates established in the Postal Act of 1863, except collect mail (by then greatly diminished in use) was charged 8¢ instead of the 6¢ called for in the 1863 Act.

-Sixth Sub-Period: Once contract steamer service is inaugurated in September, 1867, dual rates apply: 1) a 10¢ per half ounce rate on mail sent by the contract steamer prepaid or collect and regardless of destination; and 2) regular 1863 rates on mail sent by ships other than the contract steamers.
+Sixth Sub-Period: Once contract steamer service was inaugurated in September, 1867, dual rates applied: 1) a 10¢ per half ounce rate on mail sent by the contract steamer prepaid or collect and regardless of destination; and 2) regular 1863 rates on mail sent by ships other than the contract steamers.